upcmd/updocs-content/logs/c0108_vvvvv.md

       Name: "",
       Do: {
         {
-          "cmd": "{{.jerry}}",
           "name": "print",
-          "desc": "this should print out the jerry defined in task var scope" }
+          "desc": "this should print out the jerry defined in task var scope", "cmd": "{{.jerry}}"
+        }
       },
       Dox: <nil>,